mzattera/v4j/docs/005/index.md

 This in turn sheds some lights on the definition of what might constitute a Voynich character (the Voynich alphabet).

 Given the nature of this topic, it is impossible to define rules that apply to 100% of cases; after all, syntactical and grammatical exceptions exists in any modern text as well.
 However, I will try to focus on claims that apply to the vast majority of cases.

 ## Methodology

-I start our analysis from a concordance version of the Voynich text (see [Note 001](../001)); this is obtained from the Landini-Stolfi Interlinear file by merging available interlinear transcriptions for each transcriber.
+I start my analysis from a concordance version of the Voynich text (see [Note 001](../001)); this is obtained from the Landini-Stolfi Interlinear file by merging available interlinear transcriptions for each transcriber.
 In the merging, characters that are not read by all authors in the same way are marked as unreadable.
 This to ensure the terms I will extract from the text are the most accurate.

-For reasons explained below, any occurrence of the following characters is also marked as unreadable:
+For reasons explained below, any occurrence of the following characters is also marked with an unreadable character:

 - 'g', 'x', 'v', 'u', 'j', 'b', 'z' (47 occurrences in total, 13 of them are single-letter words).